mdulin2/SC3/al_qaeda/Solution.md

     - `select id, title, author, content FROM blog WHERE id = 1 OR 1=1  ORDER BY id DESC;";`
 - Look at that; we've altered the query itself!
 That's pretty sick!
 But what can we do with that?

+### Flag #1 - Basic SQLi
+- The second SQLi example eabove is the perfect example for this.
+We simply want to grab ALL the posts in the database.
+Currently, we can only see three at a time.
+- By using an ID of ``1 OR 1=1`` we are saying 'hey, bring in all of the posts!'.
+- Since one of the hidden posts has a flag, we now see the flag!
+- ``http://localhost:8080/blog.php?id=1 OR 1=1`` is the URL to get the flag.
+- SC3{Come_out_all_ye_people_for_injections}

 ### UNION Operator
 The main goal of the challenge is to get into the admin panel.
 If we have the ability to siphon arbitrary data out of the database (because we control the query) we can steal data from the *users* table.